-Mrs. Nikky Palanca has been married to Chief Navy Counselor Raymond Palanca since 2001.
-Originally from San Diego, as a military family they’ve been stationed in Virginia Beach, Jacksonville, San Diego, Whidbey Island, and Great Lakes.
-As a military spouse for over 17 years, Nikky understands the obstacles and challenges military families can face.
+Ms. Laura Chandler (Linder) has been married to Chief Mass Communication Specialist Byron Linder since 2019.
+Originally from Omaha, as a military family they’ve been stationed in Omaha, Virginia Beach, and Great Lakes.
+As a military spouse who has moved cross-country and her husband suddenly deployed for seven months with ten days' notice, she understands the obstacles and challenges military families can face.
 She enjoys helping others and hopes to be a friendly link to the many services and programs available for military families.

 Most command leaders agree: an effective ombudsman can be a priceless asset.
 Ombudsmen play a key role in linking commands and families to ensure accurate, timely communication.

 The Great Lakes Naval Station Fleet Family Support Center (FFSC) provides training, consultation, and support to command-appointed ombudsmen.

 The Navy Family Ombudsman is vital to the welfare of the command's families, and in this unique role, as an officially appointed volunteer, the duties are wide-ranging.
 The Ombudsman has been trained to know when to provide information, when to be a referral source and how to be receptive to family members when they call.

 Ombudsmen serve as the primary communications link between the families and the command, and the channel of official information from the command to the families.